yangky-19/keyangyang.github.io/_pages/research.md

 09/2021 – 12/2021

-**[Milin Zhang](https://www.ee.tsinghua.edu.cn/en/info/1068/1297.htm), Associate Professor of Electronic Engineering, Tsinghua University**
+**Advisor: [Milin Zhang](https://www.ee.tsinghua.edu.cn/en/info/1068/1297.htm), Associate Professor of Electronic Engineering, Tsinghua University**
 * Built a CNN for attention level classification, consisting of four convolutional blocks, a GAP layer, and a linear layer;
 * Constructed each convolutional block with a 1-d convolutional layer, a 1-d batch normalization (BN) layer, and a rectified linear unit (ReLU) layer;
 * Optimized convolutional blocks’ structure and achieved a subject-independent (SI) accuracy of 90%, which is reliable for the attention evaluation application.